Structured Difference-of-Q via Orthogonal Learning: Full statements of theorems

-\end{theorem} In the above theorem, $\epsilon(\hat\blipadv_t^{\pi^e},\hat \eta) $ is the excess risk of the empirically optimal solution.
-Note that in our setting, this excess risk will be an approximation error incurred from the proxy loss issue described in \Cref{lemma-excess-var}.
-The bias term is $\norm{(\blipadv^{\pi^e,\pop}-\blipadv_t^{\pi^e,n})}_u^2,$ which describes the model misspecification bias of the function class parametrizing $Q-$function contrasts, $\blipadvfnclass.$ The product error terms $\rho_t^{\pi^e}(\hat\eta)$ highlight the reduced dependence on individual nuisance error rates.
-We will instantiate the previous generic theorem for the projection onto $\blipadvfnclass^n$, defined in \Cref{eqn-misspecproj}, also accounting for the sample splitting.
+The product error terms $\rho_t^{\pi^e}(\hat\eta)$ highlight the reduced dependence on individual nuisance error rates.
+We will instantiate the previous generic theorem for the projection onto $\blipadvfnclass^n$, $\blipadv_t^{ \pi^e, n }$, also accounting for the sample splitting.
 We will state the results with \textit{local Rademacher complexity}, which we now introduce.
 For generic 1-bounded functions $f$ in a function space $f\in\mathcal{F}, f\in [-1,1],$ the local Rademacher complexity is defined as follows: